Wolf3s/xbmc4xbox-python/python/Doc/c-api/object.rst

    Delete the mapping for *key* from *o*.
 Returns ``-1`` on failure.
 This is the equivalent of the Python statement ``del o[key]``.

-.. c:function:: int PyObject_AsFileDescriptor(PyObject *o)

-   Derives a file descriptor from a Python object.
-If the object is an integer or long integer, its value is returned.
-If not, the object's :meth:`fileno` method is called if it exists; the method must return an integer or long integer, which is returned as the file descriptor value.
-Returns ``-1`` on failure.

 .. c:function:: PyObject* PyObject_Dir(PyObject *o)